History, important areas and more

 Besides, this mall has grown along with the city, and one of its newest sections is called Malecón Américas.
 This after the fact that just by crossing the street after a nice cup of coffee, you’ll reach Malecón Tajamar (Tajamar pier) where you may enjoy a wonderful sunset at the feet of the lagoon while you gaze at the mangrove and the Hotel Zone.

-Another much more recent, but equally important meeting point is Marina Town Center Mall.
-Commonly known or referred to by the locals as Puerto Cancun.
-This modern and luxurious mall is completely open and in it, you’ll find all types of stores, top tier restaurants and a view to water channels.
+Another much more recent, but equally important meeting point is Marina Town Center, commonly known or referred to by the locals as Puerto Cancun.
+This modern and luxurious mall is completely open and in it, you’ll find all types of stores, fine dining restaurants and a view to water channels.

-As its name states, this mall has its own port and you may get to it by sea if such is your plan.
+As its name states, this mall has its own marina (harbour) and you may get to it by sea if such is your plan.
 You may also reach this mall by its Hotel Zone entrance or by the side of the city.

 In a very similar concept, maybe a bit more touristic, is Plaza La Isla (La Isla Shopping Village) and Luxury Avenue.
-This are two of the most important malls in the Hotel Zone (I don’t include Puerto Cancun in this list as I consider it more of a part of the city), since they are filled with choices from luxury shopping to a pleasant afternoon.
+These are two of the most important malls in the Hotel Zone (I don’t include Puerto Cancun in this list as I consider it more of a part of the city), since they are filled with choices from luxury shopping, fine dining, to a simple pleasant afternoon stroll.

-At Luxury Avenue it’s common to find art exhibits, even though this may vary according to the season.
+At Luxury Avenue it’s common to find art exhibits that travel and change according to the season.
 At La Isla, being an open mall, you’ll be able to have a delicious ice cream or a cup of coffee while you enjoy the sunset next to the lagoon.

-As you may have noticed, even on the Hotel Zone you may find other types of entertainment past the waves.
+As you may have noticed, even on the Hotel Zone you’ll find other types of entertainment past the waves.
 In fact, the Hotel Zone is home to Teatro de Cancún (Cancun’s Theatre).
-The biggest theatre in the city in which you may enjoy plays, as well as symphonic concerts.
+The biggest theatre in the city in which you may enjoy plays, presentations, and symphonic concerts.
 Check the show schedules and squeeze one in for your next visit.

-Back to the city, you’ll find other important spots.
-For example, Ombligo Verde (The Green Bellybutton), called this way since it is geographically the center of Cancun, and in justice to the nature of the city, it’s a small natural reserve filled with verdant jungle.
+Back to the city, you’ll find other important spots too.
+For example, Ombligo Verde (The Green Bellybutton), named after it’s geographical location in the exact center of Cancun.
+Being fair to the nature of the city, it’s a small natural reserve filled with verdant jungle.
 On its surrounding, there’s Cancun’s Cathedral and other important stores.

 There are also the stadiums: Beto Ávila, home to Los Tigres de Quintana Roo (professional baseball team of Cancun) and of many box-office concerts along the years.
 Next to it, is Andrés Quintana Roo Stadium, former home of Atlante (Professional soccer team that recently left the city) and their most recent championship, however, it is currently looking for a new team to represent our colors.